What to Do When My Elderly Parents Need Help Most

 Safety assessment forms the cornerstone of effective care planning when elderly parents require assistance, demanding systematic evaluation across physical, medical, and psychological domains.
 Healthcare professionals emphasize that comprehensive safety evaluation must examine fall risks, medication management, driving capabilities, and home environment hazards that threaten independent living4.

+Medical needs assessment evaluates chronic condition management, cognitive decline patterns, and healthcare coordination requirements that indicate when aging parents need help beyond basic family support.
+Mental health evaluation identifies depression, anxiety, isolation, and behavioral changes that signal psychological distress requiring professional intervention.
 This evaluation framework works when families document specific safety incidents, track medical appointment compliance, and monitor emotional well-being changes over time rather than relying on crisis-driven observations.

 Weighing Family Capacity Versus Professional Support